-Combination therapy with OPT-302 and a VEGF-A inhibitor has the potential to improve patient outcomes by more completely blocking the signalling pathways involved in disease progression and addressing mechanisms of resistance to existing therapies.
+OPT-302 is an inhibitor of VEGF-C and VEGF-D being developed for use in combination with VEGF-A inhibitors to improve vision outcomes in wet AMD and DME patients.
+Combination therapy with OPT-302 and a VEGF-A inhibitor has the potential to improve patient outcomes by more broadly inhibiting the VEGF family and addressing mechanisms of resistance associated with existing therapies.

 Technology / Mechanism

-OPT-302 is Opthea’s lead molecule, a soluble form of VEGFR-3 that acts as a VEGF-C/VEGF-D ‘trap’.
-Blockade of VEGF-C and VEGF-D by OPT-302 inhibits blood and lymphatic vessel development, as well as vessel leakage, which are characteristic hallmarks of several eye diseases, including wet AMD and DME.
+OPT-302 is a soluble form of VEGFR-3 that ‘traps’ VEGF-C and VEGF-D. Blockade of VEGF-C and VEGF-D by OPT-302 inhibits blood and lymphatic vessel development, as well as vessel leakage, characteristic hallmarks of several eye diseases, including wet AMD and DME.

-By combining administration of OPT-302 with a VEGF-A inhibitor, complete blockade of important signalling pathways that contribute to the pathophysiology of retinal disease can be achieved, which may improve visual acuity and retinal swelling in patients.
-Also, as both VEGF-C and VEGF-D can be upregulated to compensate for VEGF-A inhibition, OPT-302 may block mechanisms of resistance to existing therapies, which may then result in improved and more durable clinical responses.
+By using a combination of OPT-302 and a VEGF-A inhibitor, complete blockade of the important signaling pathways that contribute to the pathophysiology of retinal disease can be achieved, which may improve visual acuity and reduce retinal swelling in patients.
+In addition, as both VEGF-C and VEGF-D can be upregulated to compensate for VEGF-A inhibition, OPT-302 targets the mechanisms of resistance to existing therapies, which may then result in improved and more durable clinical responses.

 Existing Therapies Primarily Target VEGF-A

-OPT-302 is a fusion protein comprising immunoglobulin-like domains 1 to 3 of the extracellular domain of VEGFR-3 fused to the Fc fragment of human immunoglobulin G1 (IgG1).
+OPT-302 is a first-in-class VEGF-C/D inhibitor.
+It is a soluble fusion protein comprising immunoglobulin-like domains 1 to 3 of the extracellular domain of vascular endothelial growth factor receptor 3 (VEGFR-3) fused to the Fc fragment of human immunoglobulin G1 (IgG1).

-Opthea has reported encouraging results from a Phase 1/2a study in 51 wet AMD patients and has two ongoing clinical trials investigating OPT-302 as a combination therapy in two retinal diseases:
+Opthea has reported encouraging results from a Phase 2b trial in treatment naïve wet AMD patients and evidence of improved clinical outcomes in a Phase 1b/2a clinical trial in patients with treatment-refractory DME.